GyroSuperintelligence/CGM/CGM_Experiments/README.md

 # CGM-RGF Experimental Framework

-This directory contains experiments to test the predictions and theorems of the **Common Governance Model - Recursive Gyrovector Formalism (CGM-RGF)**.
+This directory contains experiments to test the predictions and theorems of the **Common Governance Model**.

 ## Setup